-- Ability to Handle More Requests – Asynchronous web applications are capable of handling more users as compared to traditional web based applications.
-Whenever a user requests a URL, the web application assigns it a thread from thread pool.
+Ability to Handle More Requests – Asynchronous web applications are capable of handling more users as compared to traditional web-based applications.
+Whenever a user requests a URL, the web application assigns it a thread from the thread pool.
 In the case of thousands of visitors, all the threads in the thread pool get occupied and further requests are blocked.
-Asynchronous strategies help release the threads occupied by the request while the request is waiting for data to be fetched from database or web service.
-This allows websites to cater more requests.
+Asynchronous strategies help release the threads occupied by the request while the request is waiting for data to be fetched from the database or web service.
+This allows websites to cater to more requests.

 Implementing Asynchronous Strategies in C# Web Applications

 C# based web applications can be made asynchronous via Async/Wait keywords introduced in .NET Framework 4.5.
 To understand how Asynchronous methods are implemented in C#.
 Consider the following method which is NOT asynchronous.

 public static int GetNumComments(BlogDB db)